A little bit of history

 Customs in German-speaking countries

-And what abou German customs, do they still exist?
+And what about German customs, do they still exist?

 All Souls' Day and All Saints' Day: When this day of remembrance and celebration approaches at the end of October/ beginning of November, most people probably remember decorating graves, lighting lights and remembering the deceased.
 However, there are other treasures in customs that can be preserved and cultivated, especially with children.
 For example, the baking of "Seelengeigen" or "Seelenzöpfen".